-The Candidacy Phase application requires two assessments, background checks, and an online training to ensure the student's socioemotional and behavioral fitness for the profession.
+The Candidacy Phase application requires a 3.0 grade point average (to remain in good academic standing), two assessments, background checks, and an online training to ensure the student's socio-emotional and behavioral fitness for the profession.
 The assessments (MMPI-2 and 16PF) are to be taken no later than the semester following successful completion of the PAP.
 Test results will be interpreted collaboratively by full-time faculty.
 Required background checks and online training are as follows: